 One of the most luxurious ingredients in cooking, truffle mushroom is difficult to cultivate and often collect in the forest under oak, hazel, or beech trees.

 Famous for their high price, truffles can surprise you with their deep flavor and a slight garlic aroma.
-You mostly find them in several fancy, sumptuous dishes or truffle oil.
+These sought-after fungi can be incredibly pricey (up to $4,000 a pound!).

 Discover the reason why wild truffles are so expensive.